GreatGrant/Okwu-Asusu-Igbo-Dictionary/README.md

 - [Room](https://developer.android.com/jetpack/androidx/releases/room) - Android architecture components for SQLite database interactions.
 - [AndroidX Media](https://developer.android.com/jetpack/androidx/releases/media) - Android architecture components for media playback.

+## Bugs and Issues

+Please note that the app is currently under development and bugs may be present.
+Bug reports and suggestions are welcome.
+The app also requires active internet connection to function properly.

 ## Setup

 1. Clone the repository: `git clone https://github.com/GreatGrant/Okwu-Asusu-Igbo-Dictionary.git`
-2. Open the project in Android Studio.
+2. Open the project in Android Studio and download all necessary dependencies.
 3. Replace the API key in the `local.properties` file with your actual API key.

 ## Architecture Overview

 The Igbo Dictionary App follows the clean architecture approach, separating the app into different layers: